 Throughout the year, the IMDA works to provide resources to those who are:

 The association also hosts the annual IMDA Symposium to bring those experts together to share new advances through paper presentations and panel discussions.
-The 2021 event will be held September 16 and 17 in the Minneapolis area.
+The 2022 event will be held September 28-29 in the Detroit, Michigan, area.

 In-mold labeling is a process for labeling or decorating a plastic object while the object is being formed in the mold.
 In the IML process, a label or appliqué is placed in the open mold and held in position by vacuum ports, electrostatic attraction or other means.